nucleosynthesis/LHCDataStatisticsICISE2024/docs/lectures.md

 # Lecture notes

-Follow the links for each day's lecture notes
+Follow the links for each day's lecture notes.
+The links are password protected, the password will be given in the first lecture.

    - [Lecture 1](https://cernbox.cern.ch/s/fL0eVRQ1i1FDGKA)
    - [Lecture 2](https://cernbox.cern.ch/s/FM5sJyKk1vyue6r)